 4.2.1.
 Routine Maintenance.

 4.2.1.1.
 Submersible Traveling Screens (STS).
 The STS system may receive preventive maintenance or repair any time of the year as necessary.
 Most maintenance will occur during the winter maintenance period when all STSs may be removed from intakes.
-From April 1–December 15, a turbine unit cannot operate without a full complement of functioning STSs, except in 2019 when at least the first four available priority units must have a full complement of STSs installed by March 1.
+From April 1–December 15, a turbine unit cannot operate without a full complement of functioning STSs.

 6.5.
 Dewatering – Turbine Units

 6.5.1.
 Gatewell Dipping: Remove juvenile fish from gatewell(s) that will be drained by use of a special dipping basket.
-During fish passage season, April 1–December 15, gatewell dipping is mandatory whether or not fish screens are installed, except in 2019 when this goes into effect March 1 for units that have screens installed for the early JBS start-up (see section 2.3.2).
-Dipping is not required during winter maintenance, December 16–March 31, when fish screens have been removed, except in 2019 when screens will be installed by March 1 in at least the first four priority units.
+During fish passage season, April 1–December 15, gatewell dipping is mandatory whether or not fish screens are installed.
+Dipping is not required during winter maintenance, December 16–March 31, when fish screens have been removed.